EvanQuan/vmath-plus/README.md

 plugin](https://github.com/thoughtstream/Damian-Conway-s-Vim-Setup/blob/master/plugin/vmath.vim).
 (He did all the hard work, not me.)

+I have two main goals for this plugin:

-This exists to additionally calculate products on top of the already implemented sum/average/min/max since I found myself needing to do so in my own work.
+1. Add extra functionality on top of the already implemented sum/average/min/max in vmath.
+2. Avoid recursive key mappings, and expression mappings.
+I like my `nnoremap` and `vnoremap` and hate having to change them to accommodate for plugins.

 ## Installation